MrShoenel/metrics-as-scores/README.md

 create a publishable dataset.
 For example, it carries out the common statistical tests:

-- ANOVA (John M. Chambers 2017): Analysis of variance of your data across the available groups.
+- ANOVA (Chambers, Freeny, and Heiberger 2017): Analysis of variance of your data across the available groups.
 - Tukey’s Honest Significance Test (TukeyHSD; Tukey (1949)): This test is used to gain insights into the results of an ANOVA test.
 While the former only allows obtaining the amount of corroboration for the null